 From here, it takes only about 15 minutes to walk back to the Shin-Kobe Oriental Avenue mall, and we made it to Wakkoqu in time for our 2:45 reservation.
 I’ll have more details about our experience in a future post, but for now, I’ll leave you with this sneak peak of the finest Kobe beef grilled to perfection.
 It was the best steak I’ve ever head, bar none (no, this wasn’t all we got; this was just the first tasting).

 Lunch took about an hour and 15 minutes, so we still had plenty of time to kill before our 9:00 flight back to Tokyo.
 Right next door to Oriental Avenue is the entrance to the Shin-Kobe Ropeway, an aerial tram that ascends to an observation deck in the Rokko Mountains.
-Normally the Ropeway shuts down at 5:00 in November, but it is open until 8:30 year-round on weekends, so we’d have time to check it out.
-The Ropeway costs 1,400 yen (~$14) round-trip or 900 yen (~$9) one-way, which includes admission to the Nunobiki Herb Garden (more info on that later).
-If you aren’t interested in riding the tram, you can hike the entire way up to both the waterfall and the observation area.
+Normally the Ropeway shuts down at 5:00 in November, but it is open until 8:30 year-round on weekends.
+The Ropeway costs 1,400 yen (~$14) round-trip or 900 yen (~$9) one-way.
+This includes admission to the Nunobiki Herb Garden (more info on that later).
+If you don’t want to ride the tram, you can hike the entire way up to both the waterfall and the observation area.
 Though the distance isn’t very far, the first 1/2 of the trail is a steep uphill walk, though it flattens out a little after the Herb Garden.

 Along the way to the top, you can get some decent views of both Kobe and the Nunobiki Waterfall, though glare from the glass windows can be an issue depending on time of day.

-At the top of the tramway is a rather cheesy faux-Bavarian village type thing, where you can purchase some tourist trappy-items, mostly herbal products and remedies (you can get the same items for less money down in Sannomiya).
+At the top of the tramway is a cheesy faux-Bavarian village type thing.
+Here, you can purchase some tourist trap items, mostly herbal products and remedies.
+You can get the same items for less money down in Sannomiya.
 If you need a pit stop or something to snack on, there are food stalls and restrooms here as well.

 The real star of the top of the tramway is the view.
-I read somewhere that this is one of the most popular spots for locals to take in the view of the city at sunset and at night, and I can definitely see why.
+I read somewhere that this is a popular spot for locals to take in city and sunset views.
+I can definitely see why.

-The greenhouse is interesting, in that several plants and flowers native to much warmer climates can be found.
+Interestingly, the greenhouse includes several plants and flowers native to much warmer climates.
 With it being less than a month before Christmas, a Christmas Tree had also been put up.